Sky Digital Viewing Cards

 Sky have used the Synamedia (formely NDS and Cisco) VideoGuard encryption system since 1998.
 Here are some of the viewing cards used for it.

 This was a prototype viewing card.
 However, this may be ambiguous as we don't know if it means 'digital viewing' card or 'digital' viewing card.
 In contrast to this, there are no other sources or images of this card, meaning this could support our argument.

-This was the first viewing card for Sky Digital issued at launch in October 1998.
+Also known as the Egg Logo Card, this was the first viewing card for Sky Digital issued at launch in October 1998.